 The Shire does not become involved in matters of presentation and perceived levels of neglect when an adjoining landholder does not maintain the adjoining verge.

 Certain verge treatments may be allowed with a permit upon application to the Shire.
-These include any gravel, stone, flagstone, cement, concrete slabs, blocks, bricks/paving, and pebbles.
-Acceptable verge treatments not requiring a permit include lawn, reticulation and gardens.
+These include any gravel, stone, flagstone, cement, concrete slabs, blocks, bricks/paving, pebbles, reticulation and gardens.
 Gardens, plants and structures are to be no more than 750mm in height.

 Where any approved works are being carried out on the verge involving excavation, post hole drilling, driving in stakes or any other below ground impact being carried out please call Dial Before you Dig 9424 8116 - a facility that provides locations of many services ie electricity, water, gas, sewage.